-If you are using the Zoom teletherpy platform, make sure you have your Boom Cards open in a separate tab.
+If you are using a teletherapy platform, make sure you have your Boom Cards open in a separate tab.
+You and the student should NOT be using an iPad.
 You can share your screen (on Zoom it’s the green “share” button) with the student.
 Open the card deck you would like to play.
 You will need to decide if you want to give control of the screen to the child (consider their age/maturity) if not, have them verbally tell you which button or answer to select and you do it.

 Worried about student privacy?
 See how to safeguard that HERE.